ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 pre-installed.

-**We've also included `snapd-desktop-integration` which provides a bridge between the user's session and `snapd` to integrate theme preferences 🎨 in snaps** and will be used for things like automatic theme installation in the future 🔮
+**We've also included `snapd-desktop-integration` which provides a bridge between the user's session and `snapd` to integrate theme preferences 🎨 with snapped apps** and can also automatically install snapped themes 👔 **All the Yaru themes shipped in Ubuntu MATE are fully snap aware**.

 ### Ayatana Indicators